 - Don’t overcook the bell peppers, so they remain crisp yet tender.

-- Prepare the sauce in advance since the cooking process is fast.
+- Prepare the ingredients in advance as the cooking process is fast.

-- To prepare the sausages faster, make shallow cuts into four at a time.
+- Make shallow cuts into four sausages at a time to save on time!

 - Use a non-stick pan for easy clean up as the sauce will get stickier with heat.